jberdeski/cse15l-lab-report4/vimSteps.md

 3) *`<right><right><right><right><right>`*

-  > moved over to the error in the line (where it said index1 instead of 2)
+  > moved right to the error in the line (where it said index1 instead of 2)
   >
   > my cursor was directly over the 1
   >